 5 Amazing Reasons Music is the Best Gift To Humans

-Horror movies are twice as scary because aside from the sound effects, there is this creepy music in the background while the villain is slowly walking to his or her unknowing victim.
+Horror movies are twice as scary because aside from the sound effects, there is this creepy music in the background while the villain is slowly walking to the unknowing victim.

 Sad movies make us sadder because of the songs that play when the actors cry.